 It turned out that people from the first group were buying insurance much more actively, although their conditions were much less favorable.
 The probability of becoming a victim of terrorist attacks was low, but experiment participants succumbed to emotions and could not assess the likelihood realistically.

-The exact mechanism is active among those who are buying lottery tickets.
-The probability of winning is minimal, but the jackpot size has an effect comparable to those provided by news informing about the terrorist attacks.
+The exact mechanism is active among those who buy lottery tickets.
+The probability of winning is minimal, but the jackpot size has an effect comparable to those provided by news about terrorist attacks.
 Having been impressed by the number of digits, gambling fans want to try their luck.

 What are Your Chances of Hitting a Jackpot?